Jayd-H/AdvancedCourseworkWeeklyAssignments/Week2/README.md

 	cout << "i=" << i << ", f=" << f << ", s=" << s << endl;
 }
 ```
 I then entered "32 3.4 thirtyfour" and the programmed returned with "i=34, f=3.4, s=thirtyfour".
+This is done by first taking three inputs from the user on the same line followed by a space, an int, a float, a string, then outputting them back through the console.

 ## Q2 The Bad >> Streaming Operator